-A historian and ethno-historian, Paloma also holds a PhD in rural sociology.
-She has dedicated her work to indigenous women from the diverse positions she has held including public office, academia, and civil society.
-She is convinced that now is a time to sow and that organized civil society will trigger the profound changes needed to rescue the country.
+Historian and ethno-historian, Paloma also holds a PhD in Rural Sociology.
+She has dedicated her work to indigenous women from diverse positions, including public office, academy, and civil society.
+She is convinced we live in a time to sow, and that organized civil society will trigger the profound changes needed to rescue Mexico.

-Originally from Michoacan, she studied Business Administration and holds an M.A. in Human Rights from the Ibero, as well as a specialization in Finances from the ITAM.
+Born in Michoacan, she studied Business Administration and holds an M.A. in Human Rights from the Iberoamerican University, as well as a specialization in Finances from the ITAM.
 She is convinced that social change is only possible if citizens value their participation and fully commit to a cause they identify with.

 Betty Van CauwelaertAssistant of Treasurer

-She has lived in Mexico for over 30 years and is director of Grupo Fogra, which succeeds in facing the challenge of being economically viable and also socially responsible.
+She has lived in Mexico for over 30 years and is director of Grupo Fogra, which succeeds in facing the challenge of being an economically viable and socially responsible company.
 She is interested in social development and profoundly convinced that true change will be obtained through women.

-Sharon is the Director for the MacArthur Foundation’s Mexico Office, which provides grantmaking to civil society organizations in Population and Reproductive Health, and Human Rights.
+She served as Director for the MacArthur Foundation’s Mexico Office, which provided grantmaking to civil society organizations that worked with issues involving: Population and Reproductive Health, and Human Rights.
 She has led the design and implementation of philanthropic strategies for systemic change in the Mexican criminal justice system, and in the provision of public reproductive and maternal health services.

-A feminist, sociologist, and photographer who was accidently born in Mexico City, but is more Oaxacan than a tlayuda.
-She focuses her gaze and heart on women, whom she pictures, listens to, orients, scrutinizes, and questions.
+Founder of Fondo Semillas.
+She is a feminist, sociologist, and photographer who was accidently born in Mexico City, but as she says, is more Oaxacan than a tlayuda.
+She focuses her gaze and heart on women, whom she portrays, listens to, orients, scrutinizes, and questions.
 She directs the Museo de Mujeres Artistas Mexicanas (Museum of Mexican Female Artists).

-Luna studied Audiovisual Arts at the Universidad de Guadalajara.
+She studied Audiovisual Arts at the University of Guadalajara.
 She is a photographer, producer, director, and arts administrator.
 She founded the Itinerant Audiovisual Camp, and the Network of Community Movie theaters ‘Aquí Cine’, where gender equity and communality are included as common themes throughout the projects.